I will sell this house today

-watch a funny safari video joke with Ava Gardner as Eloise Kelly and Clark Gable as Victor Marswell from Mogambo (1953)
+with Ava Gardner as Eloise Kelly and Clark Gable as Victor Marswell from Mogambo (1953) film directed by John Ford.

 Although the original trailer for the film explains that "Mogambo" means "the Greatest," in fact, the word "Mogambo" has no meaning at all.
 Producer Sam Zimbalist came up with the title by altering the name of the Mocambo, a famous Hollywood nightclub.